rbuerki/death-metal-disco/_notes.md

         print(a.strip())
 ```

+- [ ] implement relationships for ratings table:
+  - ... in db_declaration
+  - ... in db_functions add_ / udpate_ and export
+  - ... frontend crud

-- [ ] - [ ] Think about that: When I set a record to inactive, the artist / label / genre etc. are not touched, set to inactive.
+- [ ] Think about that: When I set a record to inactive, the artist / label / genre etc. are not touched, set to inactive.

 - [ ] Within update: if a rating is made, then I should write to the ratings table
 - [ ] Within update:  also it should be possible ro re-add inactive records! (and to pay for it in credits!)